 The latter stages of the contract section of the module deals with issues which may affect the validity of a contract and whether or not it is enforceable.
 You are then introduced to materials dealing with the discharge of a contract and will also examine the ways in which a contract can come to an end and the possible remedies which are available to the parties when there is a dispute.

-The second half of this module focusses on tortious obligations such as negligence and personal injury claims.
+The second half of this module focuses on tortious obligations such as negligence and personal injury claims.
 This is a dynamic subject and is constantly growing through case law and the introduction of new legislation.
 You will be provided with an opportunity to engage with the legal rules and apply them in a problem solving context.

 You will be introduced to the legal rules dealing with psychiatric harm and the case law that has developed this subject area.
 There will be an opportunity to consider the policy decisions behind some of these cases and for you to formulate a critical opinion.

 You will also be introduced to the law of nuisance and occupier’s liability.
 These are also torts (civil wrongs) which affect individuals and corporate bodies such as companies.
 The rules that govern these particular torts have developed through case law and legislation which has supplemented this area of the law.

 Additional benefits obtained through studying this module are the transferable skills both academically and through a practical application of the law.
 The module will give you the opportunity to address the development of the legal rules dealing with contract and torts and will provide you with the skills needed for both an academic and employment environment whilst considering the materials and engaging with the activities.
 For example, you will undertake some short activities which are linked to specific materials and this in turn supports the growth of personal skills such as communication skills, research skills, information technology skills, problem solving skills and self-appraisal through the consolidation activities which are included at the end of every unit.